Yamato-class battleship: Design

 Preliminary studies for a new class of battleships began after Japan's departure from the League of Nations and its renunciation of the Washington and London naval treaties; from 1934 to 1936, 24 initial designs were put forth.
 These early plans varied greatly in armament, propulsion, endurance, and armor.
-Main batteries fluctuated between 460 mm and 406 mm guns, while the secondary armaments were composed of differing numbers of 155 mm, 127 mm, and 25 mm guns.
+Main batteries fluctuated between 460 and 406 mm guns, while the secondary armaments were composed of differing numbers of 155 mm, 127 mm, and 25 mm guns.
 Propulsion in most of the designs was a hybrid diesel-turbine combination, though one relied solely on diesel and another planned for only turbines.
-The maximum range of the various designs was between 6000 nmi in design A-140-J_{2} to a high of 9200 nmi in designs A-140A and A-140-B_{2}, at a speed of 18 kn.
+The maximum range of the various designs was between 6000 nmi in design A-140-J_{2} and a high of 9200 nmi in designs A-140A and A-140-B_{2}, at a speed of 18 kn.
 Armor varied between providing protection from the fire of 406 mm guns to enough protection against 460 mm guns.

-After these had been reviewed, two of the original twenty-four were finalized as possibilities, A-140-F_{3} and A-140-F_{4}.
+After these had been reviewed, two of the original 24 were finalized as possibilities, A-140-F_{3} and A-140-F_{4}.
 Differing primarily in their range (4900 nmi versus 7200 nmi at 16 kn), they were used in the formation of the final preliminary study, which was finished on 20 July 1936.
-Tweaks to that design resulted in the definitive design of March 1937, which was put forth by Rear-Admiral Fukuda Keiji; a range of 7,200 nmi was finally decided upon, and the hybrid diesel-turbine propulsion was abandoned in favor of turbines.
+Tweaks to that design resulted in the definitive design of March 1937, which was put forth by Rear Admiral Keiji Fukuda; a range of 7,200 nmi was finally decided upon, and the hybrid diesel-turbine propulsion was abandoned in favor of turbines.
 The diesel engines were removed from the design because of problems with the engines aboard the submarine tender Taigei.
 Their engines, which were similar to the ones that were going to be mounted in the new battleships, required a "major repair and maintenance effort" to keep them running due to a "fundamental design defect".
 In addition, if the engines failed entirely, the 200 mm armored citadel deck roof that protected the proposed diesel engine rooms and attendant machinery spaces would severely hamper any attempt to remove and replace them.

 The final design called for a standard displacement of 64000 LT and a full-load displacement of 69988 LT, making the ships of the class the largest battleships yet designed, and the largest battleships ever constructed.
-The design called for a main armament of nine 460 mm naval guns, mounted in three three-gun turrets—each of which weighed more than a 1930s-era destroyer.
-The designs were quickly approved by the Japanese Naval high command, over the objections of naval aviators, who argued for the construction of aircraft carriers rather than battleships.
+The design called for a main armament of nine 460 mm naval guns, mounted in three triple-gun turrets—each of which weighed more than a 1930s-era destroyer.
+The designs were quickly approved by the IJN high command, over the objections of naval aviators, who argued for the construction of aircraft carriers rather than battleships.
 In all, five Yamato-class battleships were planned.